 Day Trips by Tour Bus from Munich to Schloss Neuschwanstein & Linderhof

 Numerous companies offer day trips by tour bus from Munich to Schloss Neuschwanstein and other sights in the region.
 Good arguments for using a tour bus rather than traveling to the fantasy castles on public transportation include:

 - On a bus trip, tickets for the fantasy castles need not be reserved in advance.
-However, double-check to see if admission to the castles are included.
+However, double-check to see if admission to the castles is included.
 Admission is often extra and it is necessary to indicate at the time of purchase (or sometimes when boarding the bus in Munich) whether a visit to the castle interiors is planned.
-In such case, the tour operator will arrange the ticket reservations.
+In such a case, the tour operator will arrange the ticket reservations.

 - The tour bus goes directly to Schloss Neuschwanstein, the Disney-like castle most visitors come to see.